blokks/legacy-docs/docs outline.md

 - [PostCSS](http://configure/postcss)

 ## Pseudo-elements
-With *pseudo-elements* you can extend the structure of the schedule with CSS. *Pseudo-elements* will add extra elements *before* and *after* the element’s content.
+Using *pseudo-elements* you can extend the structure of the schedule with CSS. *Pseudo-elements* will add extra elements *before* and *after* the element’s content.
 These elements are visible to the user and are styleable with CSS.

 Adding `:before` and `:after` is basically the same as: